SammyKrosoft/Check-or-Enable-TLS-1.2-with-PowerShell/README.md

----
-title: About the Exchange Online PowerShell V2 module ms.author: chrisda
-author: chrisda
-manager: dansimp
-ms.date:
-ms.audience: Admin
-audience: Admin
-ms.topic: article
-ms.service: exchange-powershell
-ms.reviewer: navgupta
-ms.localizationpriority: high
-ms.collection: Strat_EX_Admin
-ms.custom:
-ms.assetid:
-search.appverid: MET150
-description: "Admins can learn about the installation, maintenance, and design of the Exchange Online PowerShell V2 module that they use to connect to all Exchange-related PowerShell environments in Microsoft 365."
----

 # Check-or-Enable-TLS-1.2-with-PowerShell

-## Pasting Docs Microsoft article extract for future reference
+## Pasting Docs Microsoft article extract for future reference (link at the end)

 - As of April 2020, the PowerShell Gallery only supports connections using TLS 1.2 or later.
 For more information, see [PowerShell Gallery TLS Support](https://devblogs.microsoft.com/powershell/powershell-gallery-tls-support/).